 Pros of Load More

-• Access to footer.
+- Access to the footer.
 This type of navigation provides easy access to the footer so the visitors can find links to essential parts of the website in the usual location.

-• Mobile-friendly.
+- Mobile-friendly.
 The Load More method is more mobile-friendly in comparison to pagination.
 With a small screen size, it is easier to tap a large button than small page links.
-Also, each transition doesn’t lead to loading a new page, annoying mobile visitors.
+Also, each transition doesn’t lead to loading a new page, which can be annoying to mobile visitors.
 To see it for yourself, try the Read More widget by Crocoblock.

 When comparing Pagination vs. Infinite Scroll vs. Load More, the last one offers a middle ground.
 It allows users to manually trigger the loading of additional content without overwhelming them with an endless stream or the need to navigate through multiple pages.